Conditional graph entropy as an alternating minimization problem: Introduction

-\end{introthm} We will refer to the minimization problem $\min \phiq$ as the q-problem.
-It turns out that it is equivalent to the original formula \eqref{eq:mut_inf_cond}, confirming that all the minima are indeed equal to $H_G(X|Y)$.
-On the other hand, the r-problem $\min \phir$ gives us a new formula that we explicitly write out in the next theorem. \begin{introthm} For any (maximal) independent set $j$ of $G$ and any possible value $y$ of $Y$ we introduce a variable denoted by $r_{j|y}$.
-Then conditional graph entropy can be expressed as the solution of following optimization problem:
+As we have mentioned, the q-problem $\min \phiq$ gives back the original formula \eqref{eq:mut_inf_cond}.
+On the other hand, the r-problem $\min \phir$ gives us a new formula.
+We make this new formula explicit in the next theorem because it shows how conditional graph entropy is related to convex corners (a known phenomenon in the unconditioned case). \begin{theorem} For any (maximal) independent set $j$ of $G$ and any possible value $y$ of $Y$ we have a variable $r_{j|y}$.
+Then conditional graph entropy can be expressed as the solution of the following optimization problem: